shyaradigital/financial-dashboard/QUICK_START.md

 ## 🎯 First Launch

+**Note:** Each device starts completely fresh with no data.
+When you install on a new device, you'll create a new password and start from scratch.

 1. **Run the application** (via shortcut or `npm start`)
 2. **Create master password** - ⚠️ Remember this!
 It cannot be recovered
+   - This is your **first-time setup** on this device
+   - Each device has its own separate database
+   - Data is **not shared** between devices
 3. **Set up profile** (optional, can skip for now)
 4. **Start tracking** your finances!

+### 🔄 Multiple Devices

+- **Device A** and **Device B** have completely separate data
+- Installing on a new device = fresh start with password creation screen
+- To transfer data between devices, use the **Export/Import** feature in Settings

 ## 📦 Building Distribution Packages